-- 18. Medically Frail Individuals.
+18. Medically Frail Individuals.
 Arkansas will institute a process to determine whether an individual is medically frail.
 The process will be described in the Alternative Benefit State plan.
-Medically frail individuals will be excluded from the demonstration, unless the individual chooses to opt into the demonstration and access coverage pursuant to all the terms and conditions of this demonstration. - a.
+Medically frail individuals will be excluded from the demonstration.

+- a.
 The term "medically frail" is inclusive of both individuals who meet the medically frail definition in 42 CFR 440.315(f) and individuals who have exceptional medical needs as determined through the Arkansas health care needs questionnaire. - b.
 Individuals excluded from enrolling in QHPs through the Private Option as a result of a determination of medical frailty as that term is defined above will have the option of receiving direct coverage through the state of either the same ABP offered to the new adult group or an ABP that is includes all benefits otherwise available under the approved Medicaid State plan (the standard Medicaid benefit package).
-Direct coverage will be provided through a fee -for-service (FFS) system. - 19.
+Direct coverage will be provided through a fee- for-service (FFS) system. - 19.
 American Indian/Alaska Native Individuals.
 Individuals identified as American Indian or Alaskan Native (AI/AN) are excluded from this demonstration unless an individual chooses to opt into the demonstration and access coverage pursuant to all the terms and conditions of this demonstration.
-Individuals who are AI/AN and who have not opted in to the Private Option will receive the ABP generally available to the new adult group through a operated through an FFS system.
+AI/AN individuals who elect to participate in the demonstration will not be enrolled in IAs or issued an IA card; instead, they will be enrolled in the 100% Actuarial Value Silver Plan, regardless of income.
+Individuals who are AI/AN and who have not opted in to the Private Option will receive the ABP generally available to the new adult group through and operated through a FFS system.
 An AI/AN individual, whether receiving direct coverage or coverage through a QHP will be able to access covered benefits through Indian Health Service (IHS), Tribal or Urban Indian Organization (collectively, I/T/U) facilities funded through the IHS.
 Under the Indian Health Care Improvement Act (IHCIA), I/T/U facilities are entitled to payment notwithstanding network restrictions.